Mortal Kombat Annihilation: Plot

-The Earthrealm warriors learn that Rayden has sacrificed his immortality to freely fight alongside them.
+The Earthrealm warriors learn that Raiden has sacrificed his immortality to freely fight alongside them.
 Together, they infiltrate Outworld to rescue Kitana and reunite her with Sindel in hopes of restoring her soul and closing the Outworld portal to Earth.
-Liu rescues Kitana while fighting Baraka and Sheeva, while the others incapacitate Sindel.
+Liu rescues Kitana while the others incapacitate Sindel.
 However, Sindel remains under Kahn's control and escapes during an ambush.
 Jade reveals herself to be a double agent sent by Kahn to disrupt the heroes' plans.
-Kahn feeds Jade to the Gargoyle Monster for her failure.
-Rayden reveals that Shao Kahn is his brother and that the former Elder God Shinnok is their father.
+Kahn feeds Jade to a gargoyle for her failure.
+Raiden reveals that Shao Kahn is his brother and that the former Elder God Shinnok is their father.
 He realizes that Shinnok is supporting Kahn.
-Rayden and the Earthrealm warriors make their way to Kahn, Sindel, and his remaining generals Motaro and Ermac.
-Shinnok demands that Rayden submit to him and restore their broken family, at the expense of his mortal friends.
-Rayden refuses and is killed by an energy blast from Shao Kahn.
+Raiden and the Earthrealm warriors make their way to Kahn, Sindel, and his remaining generals.
+Shinnok demands that Raiden submit to him and restore their broken family, at the expense of his mortal friends.
+Raiden refuses and is killed by an energy blast from Shao Kahn.

-Jax, Sonya, and Kitana emerge victorious over Kahn's generals.
+Jax, Sonya, and Kitana emerge victorious over Kahn's generals (with Jax defeating Motaro, Kitana defeating her mother, and Sonya defeating Ermac).
 Liu struggles with Kahn.
 Liu's Animality proves effective, exposing a cut to Kahn that proves he is now mortal, as a consequence of his breaking the sacred rules.
 Shinnok attempts to intervene and kill Liu on Kahn's behalf, but two of the Elder Gods arrive, having uncovered Shinnok's treachery.
 They declare that the fate of Earth shall be decided in Mortal Kombat.
 Liu defeats Kahn, and Shinnok is banished to the Netherrealm.
-Earthrealm reverts to its former state.
+Earthrealm is instantly reverted to its former state.
 With Kahn's hold over Sindel broken, she reunites with Kitana.
-Rayden is revived by the Elder Gods, who bestow upon him his father's former position.
+Raiden is revived by the Elder Gods, who bestow upon him his father's former position.
 Before departing to the immortal realm, he enjoins the Earthrealm warriors to be there for one another.
 The Earthrealm warriors return home.